Keyboard shortcuts

 Graceful Shutdown

-The agent handles SIGTERM and SIGINT signals gracefully:
+The radar-collector handles SIGTERM and SIGINT signals gracefully:

 1. Receives shutdown signal